fabsig/GPBoost/docs/Main_parameters.rst

 -  ``delta_rel_conv`` : double, optional (default = 1e-6)

    -  Convergence tolerance.
-The algorithm stops if the relative change in eiher the log-likelihood or the parameters is below this value.
+The algorithm stops if the relative change in eiher the (approximate) log-likelihood or the parameters is below this value.
 For "bfgs", the L2 norm of the gradient is used instead of the relative change in the log-likelihood

 -  ``convergence_criterion`` : string, optional (default = "relative_change_in_log_likelihood")